daanyal-23/kasparro-ai-agentic-content-generation-system-syed-daanyal/README.md

 #### The system ensures:

--always exactly 15 FAQs
+- always exactly 15 FAQs

--no empty answers
+- no empty answers

--answers grounded only in facts_json
+- answers grounded only in facts_json

--auto-fallback for missing values
+- auto-fallback for missing values

 ### 📋 Validation Rules
 #### Product Page